-- Goal 2: Develop tools and resources that facilitate the daily management of college functions, including the monitoring, assessing and use of financial information. - Strategy 2.1: Work with college leaders to evaluate tools and data needed for financial analysis and planning. - o Strategy 2.2: Research and deploy systems to address the needs identified in 2.1. - o Strategy 2.3: Define and implement systems to help users monitor the reliability of crucial data. - Goal 3: Provide a financial base to allow the District to keep pace with technology. - o Strategy 3.1: Identify opportunities and partner with grant writing experts to obtain grant funding. - o Strategy 3.2: Develop a budgeting plan that is reviewed annually.
+- Goal 2: Develop tools and resources that facilitate the daily management of college functions, including the monitoring, assessing and use of financial information. - Strategy 2.1: Work with college leaders to evaluate tools and data needed for financial analysis and planning. - Strategy 2.2: Research and deploy systems to address the needs identified in 2.1. - Strategy 2.3: Define and implement systems to help users monitor the reliability of crucial data. - Goal 3: Provide a financial base to allow the District to keep pace with technology. - Strategy 3.1: Identify opportunities and partner with grant writing experts to obtain grant funding. - Strategy 3.2: Develop a budgeting plan that is reviewed annually.

-In accord with Goal 2, the DETS Executive Committee has already placed administration of surveys and focus groups at the colleges on its schedule of tasks for 2010-11, to help identify the tools and data that the colleges need for planning and for financial analysis (see document 07c.08.01, p.
-19).
+In accord with Goal 2, the DETS Executive Committee has already placed administration of surveys and focus groups at the colleges on its schedule of tasks for 2010-11, to help identify the tools and data that the colleges need for planning and for financial analysis.